• Assistant Professor of Counseling

 About Me

 I am a lifelong encourager, educator, and counselor.
 I look for strengths in others, stay curious, and listen carefully to students' stories because I believe it is through our stories that we become uniquely qualified for the work we do as helpers.
-I am the wife of a secondary school principal and mom to a middle school teacher, college junior, high school freshman, black lab, and a golden/pyrenees rescue.
+I am the wife of a secondary school principal and mom to three children and three dogs.
 I am also the oldest sister and cousin and the first woman in my family to complete college.
-We are from the bordertown of El Paso and currently reside in North Texas.
+We are from the border town of El Paso, and I currently reside in North Texas.

 Why I’m At Mary